OpenSmashMod/OSM/README.md

 OSM is an open-source Smash 4 mod.
 Anybody is allowed to contribute changes or use the code for any reason they see fit, as long as they follow some simple rules.

-### This is not the branch where you should submit changes:

-* If you have WiiU mods to contribute, contribute them to the OSM-WIIU branch.
+* If you have WiiU mods to contribute, contribute them in the WiiU folder.
+(Mimicking the folder structure of Sm4shExplorer)
-* If you have 3DS mods to contribute, contribute them to the OSM-3DS branch.
+* If you have 3DS mods to contribute, contribute them in the 3DS folder.
+(Mimicking the folder structure of SaltySD)
-* If you have mods that applies to both systems, they go in OSM-Common branch.
+* If you have mods that applies to both systems such as animcmd or parameters, they go in OSM-Common branch in the respective folder.
+(Mimicking the folder structure of Sm4shExplorer)

-For examples of what counts as a WIIU, 3DS, or Common. go to the different branches for more information

 ## Guidelines for OSM submissions: